 The simple formula for calculating reciprocity failure

-The simple calculation is to calculate your exposure time to the power of 1.3.
-For those who have tried staying as far away from math as possible, that calculation can be done using the ^ symbol on your phone’s calculator.
+The simple calculation is to multiply your metered exposure time (in seconds) to the power of 1.31.
+For those who have tried staying as far away from math as possible, that calculation can be done using the ^ or xy symbol on your phone’s calculator.

-The reason reciprocity failure happens is because there simply isn’t enough light to properly excite the electrons in the film grains to make them developable.
-Especially when the light is coming from pin-point sources like stars or small lights.
-The light needs to excite 3 or 4 electrons on the film grain to make that grain developable.
+Especially when the light is coming from pinpoint sources like stars or small lights.
+The light needs to excite 3 electrons on the film grain to make that grain developable.
 So if they’re hitting the film emulsion from a small source without much energy it will take longer to excite those electrons — if they can find them in the first place.

 But using this reciprocity recipe, you’ll be able to ensure perfect exposures every time.

 Use manual focus

 If you’re using an autofocus camera, chances are it’s going to struggle in low light.
 Human eyes are way better at seeing in the dark than the old camera autofocus sensors.
 So you’re going to get far more photos in focus by using manual focus when possible.

 If you’re trying to take photos of the stars, or landscapes in the distance, then the best way to get proper focus using autofocus will be to find the moon, and get your camera to focus on that.
 If it’s a large moon, then your camera will have no problem focusing there.
 Otherwise, you’ll be stuck trying to line up the focus with the infinity marker, which can be a dubious task.

 Many of the old school lenses can be turned all the way in one direction to hit infinity focus.
 But newer lenses made for Nikon and Canon can actually move past the infinity point.